Signed in as:

 Replacement of these retention pins is sometimes subject to a price increase due to additional time and labor spent on the service.
 A functions check is performed after reinstalling all dampers.

 Be advised, a follow-up service post-season may be required if you're scheduling during the winter, if your roof and chimney top cannot be safely accessed.
-Weather-related conditions will restrict roof and ladder access.
+Weather-related conditions will restrict roof and ladder access (snow, ice, frost).

 While fireplaces can still be serviced by means of conventional, static sweeping brushes, occasionally it yields sub-par results compared to rotary sweeping.